Helping You Reach Your Potential

 - In good standing with Student Conduct and George Mason University

 Interested?
-Reach out to Maxwell Gocala-Nguyen, Associate Director of Undergraduate Recruitment and Engagement, at email@example.com.
+Reach out to Jay Pulley, Coordinator of Undergraduate Recruitment and Outreach, at email@example.com.

 George Mason University Tradition Keepers are individuals who have shown a commitment to preserving and furthering the legacies of the George Mason University experience.
 These traditions, created with the insight of current and former School of Business students, have set the course for future Business students to find a home on campus while continually growing as global citizens.

 - Secure your Tradition Keeper booklet at orientation, the School of Business Office of Student Success and Academic Services (Enterprise Hall 008), or the School of Business Office of Alumni (Buchanan Hall D009)

 - Embrace campus and all it has to offer